jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 </v-clicks>

 <!--
-[click]**AI-Driven Operations & Developer Experience:** The future involves integrating Artificial Intelligence for more predictive, automated IT operations (AIOps) and adopting platform engineering to manage complexity and provide enhanced self-service capabilities for developers. [click]**Expanding Cloud Boundaries:** Cloud-native principles are extending beyond traditional data centers into edge computing, bringing processing closer to data sources, while technologies like WebAssembly (Wasm) promise lightweight, portable execution for serverless and edge scenarios. [click]**Sustainability and Efficiency Focus:** Optimizing for energy and resource efficiency through GreenOps practices is becoming an increasingly critical consideration within cloud environments. [click]**Continued Open Ecosystem Growth:** The Cloud Native Computing Foundation (CNCF) continues to be vital in fostering open standards and a vendor-neutral ecosystem, driving future innovation and ensuring accessibility of cloud-native technologies.
+[click]**AI-Driven Operations & Developer Experience:** The future involves integrating Artificial Intelligence for more predictive, automated IT operations (AIOps) and adopting platform engineering to manage complexity and provide enhanced self-service capabilities for developers. [click]**Expanding Cloud Boundaries:** Cloud-native principles are extending beyond traditional data centers into edge computing, bringing processing closer to data sources, while technologies like WebAssembly (Wasm) promise lightweight, portable execution for serverless and edge scenarios. [click]**Sustainability and Efficiency Focus:** Optimizing for energy and resource efficiency through GreenOps practices is becoming an increasingly critical consideration within cloud environments. [click]**Continued Open Ecosystem Growth:** Our Open ecosystems are struggling in many cases, and we need to continue to foster open standards and vendor-neutral ecosystems, driving future innovation and ensuring accessibility of cloud-native technologies.
 -->

 ---